reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 1. **Clear the input box** and select:

     ```
-    Summarize virtuals on this page
+    Summarize vituals on this page
     ```
     ![](./Images/23.png)